Skip to Content

-Quiet and scenic, the lovely little fishing village of Union Hall is one of a number of gorgeous towns in Cork that just seems to sooth the soul.
+Quiet and scenic, Union Hall is one of a number of gorgeous towns in Cork that just soothes the soul, as you’ll discover below.

 1. Location